gamedev4995/Proyecto-Final/Player.md

 Then we proceeded to add 'Rigidbody' component:

 Then came the collider.
-We went for the 'capsule collider' and adjusted the center and radius:
+We went for the 'Capsule Collider' and adjusted the center and radius:

 ___Note:___ We also created a 'Physics Material' called 'NoFriction', set all values to 0 and dragged it onto the 'Material' section in the collider.
 With this applied to the character model and walls, the player would no longer get "stuck" on the walls during contact.